 ACL injury, AC joint injury, adductor tendinopathy, cramps, DOMS – delayed onset muscle soreness, avascular necrosis of the femoral head, fat pad syndrome, Morton’s neuroma, muscle strain, ITB syndrome, Lateral Collateral Ligament, Medial Collateral Ligament Sprain, Meniscus Tear, piriformis syndrome, overuse injuries, facet joint pain, plica syndrome, severs disease, Sinding Larsen Johansson syndrome, sacroiliac joint pain, tibialis posterior tendinopathy and trochanteric bursitis spondylolisthesis.

-If you intend to make a claim for horse riding accident compensation, in order to increase the chances of your claim being successful, there are a number of steps you can take to begin building a catalogue of evidence that will support your claim, such as:
+For those intending to make horse riding accident claims, in order to increase the chances of your claim being successful, there are a number of steps you can take to begin building a catalogue of evidence that will support your claim, such as:

 - Contact Details – Aim to get the details of all parties involved in the accident and of any witnesses.
 Witness statements can be a powerful source of evidence as they should support the allegations of what happened.